-HIV screening and testing - Massive screening is a major component of the national response to HIV: more than 95% of national resources for HIV is spent on screening of large numbers of people each year, predominantly expatriate workers and other foreigners (>95% of all HIV tests).
+HIV screening and testing - Massive screening is a major component of the national response to HIV: 90% of national resources for HIV is spent on screening of large numbers of people each year, predominantly expatriate workers and other foreigners (83% of all HIV tests).
+The majority of cases detected in 2012 were among this group of population (96.7%).